whiteand/quartet/README.md

 ## All Together

 Rarely, but it's possible to use explanations and fixes at one time.
-For such goals there is `v.fromConfig` method.
-That takes config of the validation and returns validation function that has all setted properties.
+For such goals, there is `v.fromConfig` method.
+That takes the config of the validation and returns validation function that has all set properties.

 _Example:_